vatpac-technology/sops/docs/controller-skills/helicopters.md

     **NFFN ADC**: "DQIBT, air taxi via H, cross runway 25, C to the apron."

 #### Air Transit
 Air transit allows helicopters to proceed directly between two points on the aerodrome expeditiously.
-During an air transit, helicopters must remain below A001, but may operate at speeds greater than those used in air taxiing.
+During an air transit, helicopters must remain below A001, but may operate at speeds greater than those used in air taxiing and move freely beyond the extent of taxiways.
 A helicopter must receive explicit clearance to cross a runway during an air transit.

 !!! phraseology
     **KA SMC**: "ABC, air transit to Woodside Apron."